The band have worked with cult experimental artist Dean Blunt, and their debut EP features a 21-piece orchestra and songs inspired by Louis Theroux

 Georgia Ellery: I wanted to illustrate the colours of the sound world.
 To me, “Joy” has this hazy beige, golden, pink colour to it.
 I think I captured that quite well with my shitty 2001 digital camera.
 The track is all very sensory, so I wanted to video to be like that, too.
 There are many tropes I’ve alluded to in the video.

 The song has shades of SOPHIE and PC Music, too.
 What drew you to that sound?

 Taylor Skye: It’s such a recognisable sound now that the context you use it in is what makes it interesting.
 So if we just made a track that sounded like a PC Music rip-off, it’d just be a PC Music rip-off.
 But sticking something in that style halfway through an orchestral string piece seemed like a new, fun thing to do.

-Georgia Ellery: We got really into Western Beats by Kane West (released by PC Music).
+Georgia Ellery: We got really into Western Beats by Kane West (an EP released by PC Music).
 I was like, ‘Yo, Taylor let’s get some open snares like that.’
 We like the maximalism and humour of that style of music.

 Who’s your dream collaboration?

 Taylor Skye: Laura Marling, because she seems like a very sensitive, thoughtful songwriter.

 Georgia Ellery: I’d like to work with SOPHIE.
 Apparently she’s a perfectionist.
 I like that.
 Ariel Pink would be really cool – I don’t know much about guitar music.
 Or maybe Genesis P-Orridge.
 I’d be out of my depth.

 What sort of stuff are you drawing inspiration from recently?